smartreadingplanner/planner/documentation/user_manual.md

 ## Application Backup
 You can upload a backup of your schedules and application data on your Google Drive account.
 You can later download this backup on the same device (be aware this will erase the actual application data).
-Or download this backup on another device. <br><br>
+Or download this backup on another device. <br>

 <img src="https://github.com/smartreadingplanner/smartplanner/blob/release/cloud/documentation/display/workflows/application_backup.png" width="400">

 ## Upload content to Google Drive
-You can upload your content (summaries, folders with various notes & summaries) to your Google Drive. <br><br>
+You can upload your content (summaries, folders with various notes & summaries) to your Google Drive. <br>

 <img src="https://github.com/smartreadingplanner/smartplanner/blob/release/cloud/documentation/display/workflows/google_drive_upload.png" width="400">

 ## Save content localy in the device
-You can save your content (summaries, folders with various notes & summaries) in your local device. <br><br>
+You can save your content (summaries, folders with various notes & summaries) in your local device. <br>

 <img src="https://github.com/smartreadingplanner/smartplanner/blob/release/cloud/documentation/display/workflows/content_local_save.png" width="350">